cirosantilli/essays/diary.md

 ## 2017-01-10 Back to England from Brazil

 I was sad to leave, but when I got to the Gatwick train, King's Cross, and Cambridge home, I felt really glad I was here!
 Maybe this wasn't a bad choice after all!

+## 2018-06-16 Watching Magig: The Gathering Arena on YouTube

+I've been watching Magic: The Gathering Arena YouTube videos to turn by brain off recently, and I ended up answering a related Stack Exchange question! https://boardgames.stackexchange.com/questions/38821/is-there-a-card-that-lets-you-put-a-card-from-outside-of-the-game-into-play/42551#42551 Funny how I answer it exactly as I answer programming questions: quoting from the official rules, and thinking about quirky effects.
+A friend once refered me to https://player.fm/series/goodnight-chrome which says: I will say bunch of technical mumbo jumbo to trick your brain into thinking that it is still working, but while you are actually resting.
+Actually, this is basically what I'm doing, by watching people play strategy games.
+I'm basically only interested in understanding the rules of the games, and some level of strategy, but without putting enough effort to actually get tired and really learn how to play.
+Until I learn enough, and get bored, and find a new game to watch a and learn the rules for.
+I was doing Age of Empires 2 previously.
+Both games I played when I was a teen, so I already knew half of the rules.